Retrieve your bag

 We strongly encourage all our workers and business partners to report any concerns related to our activities or activities within our supply chains.
 Our whistleblowing policy ensures that all workers know that they can raise concerns about how workers are being treated, or practices within our business or supply chain.
 This includes any circumstances that may give rise to an enhanced risk of modern slavery and human trafficking.
 This policy is designed to make it easy for workers to make disclosures, without fear of reprisals.

-We are also building a corporate social responsibility policy, which sets out our commitment to preventing human-rights abuses, minimising environmental damage and assuring fair business practices.
+We continue to build our corporate social responsibility policy, which sets out our commitment to preventing human-rights abuses, minimising environmental damage and assuring fair business practices.

-As part of our ongoing efforts to identify and mitigate the risks of modern slavery and human trafficking, this year we have made further progress with the following:
+In 2019 we commit to continue and improve our efforts to identify and mitigate the risks of modern slavery and human trafficking.
+Over the coming year we plan to focus on the following:

 We will not support or deal with any business knowingly involved in modern slavery and human trafficking.